 Do you think it is still possible to consider a 7 inch device as a "tablet"?
 Or do you think that the distinction between smartphones, phablets and tablets is increasingly thinning, even in an excessive way?

-Tell us in the comments.[ The village ]
+Tell us in the comments.[ With ]